jhgoldwyn/TwoCompartmentNL/README.md

 # TwoCompartmentNL

+Code and data files that accompany
-Matlab files that accompany "Dynamics of the continuity illusion" by Bennett Drucker and Joshua H. Goldwyn (Swarthmore College)
+Structure and dynamics that specialize neurons for high-frequency coincidence detection in the barn owl nucleus laminaris by Bennett Drucker and Joshua H. Goldwyn (Swarthmore College)

-Manuscript available on bioRxiv at
+Manuscript available on bioRxiv

+Repository contains:

 twoCptNL_figs.m
-* reproduce figures in the manuscript
+* run to reproduce figures in the manuscript

 twoCptNL_run.py
 * run the NL model described in the manuscript